DyerlabTeaching/Functions/README.md

  - Here are the [slides](https://dyerlabteaching.github.io/Functions/slides.html) discussing this topic.
  - A larger [narrative](https://dyerlabteaching.github.io/Functions/narrative.html) goes into more depth on function creation.
- - Here is an [in class](https://dyerlabteaching.github.io/Functions/in-class.html) activity.
+ - Here is an in-class activity for [data literacy](https://dyerlabteaching.github.io/Functions/in-class_data_literacy.html), and one for [population genetics](https://dyerlabteaching.github.io/Functions/in-class_popgen.html).

 ## Contact Information